buildcom/the-sorting-hat/README.md

 1. Create a local branch based off of the Jira tracker number (SODEV-#####), make code changes and push to GitHub
+1. At least one commit should use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) format so a release will be triggered when merging later.
+(The [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/#commit-message-format) utility requires that for versioning.)
 1. The `release-dev.yml` workflow will run and build the action.
 NOTE: this will add a commit automatically with the compiled `dist` files.
 You'll need to pull before pushing again unless you force push.
-1. Once that workflow is complete, you need to use another branch to test changes.
-You can use the sample workflows in `.github/sample-workflows` to create a workflow for that branch.
+1. Once that workflow is complete, you should create another repo for testing.
+You can use the sample workflows in `.github/sample-workflows` to create a workflow for that repo.
 Also, there is a script `test/generateFiles.js` that can be used to create different types of changed files quickly.
-See the script comments for usage directions.
+See the script comments for usage directions. ([example testing repo](https://github.com/lisadean/the-sorting-hat-test))
-1. At least one commit should use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) format so a release will be triggered when merging later.
-(The [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/#commit-message-format) utility requires that for versioning.)

 ## CI/CD